 “What can you do for ME?”

-A good way to demonstrate this would be the use of numbers to indicate the results of your work, making it measureable and providing evidence that is quantifiable.
+Make your results measurable and provide evidence that is quantifiable by using numbers.
 Here is an example of a work accomplishment statement before quantifiable results were added in, and after:

 - Produced new company website on the Drupal CMS platform.
 Served lead designer, implementing UX best practices, and project manager to a team of 5.